Finite Blocklength Analysis of Energy Harvesting Channels: Converse Theorems

 The Meta Converse, proved in \cite{PPV1}, is one of the tightest known general converse bounds for any channel.
-It is so named as it recovers many known tight converse bounds including the Wolfowitz converse and the Han-Verdu Lemma as special cases. \begin{lem}[Meta Converse] Every $(M,\varepsilon)$ maximal probability of error code satisfies the following bound for any output distribution $Q_Y$ and codewords coming from $\mathbb{F} \subset \mathcal{X}$, where $\mathcal{X}$ is the input alphabet.
+There are two versions, one for average probability of error and the other for maximal probability of error.
+Note that these are single shot bounds and can be naturally extended for blocklength $n$. \begin{lem}[Meta Converse (avg p.o.e)] Every $(M,\varepsilon)$ average probability of error code satisfies